 4 attachment methods shown here

-New Stair Design for 2018 (splice stairs with combination of 2 step, 3 step and a single step)
+New Stair Design as of 2018 for 9 steps and up (splice stairs with combination of 2 step, 3 step and a single step)

 Pre 2018 Stair Design – Still available for 8 steps and under